Notice the following Watchtower prediction about astrologers and those who predict the future.

 The Watchtower says this, 'To pay attention to astrologers or to others who claim to predict the future is to run the risk of incurring serious spiritual problems and ending up a slave of “the wicked spirit forces in the heavenly places.”
 (Ephesians 6:12) Thus, to consult such individuals is considered by God to be a serious sin; those who practice such things are detestable in his eyes and they will not inherit his Kingdom.—Revelation 22:15.'
-WT, Mar 1, 1987, Article: 'Your Future—A Better Way to Learn About It', Box on page 5.
+Watchtower Magazine, Mar 1, 1987, Article: 'Your Future—A Better Way to Learn About It', Box on page 5.
 Also see Spiritualism

 Thus the Watchtower predicts the future of those who predict the future, and says that those who predict the future 'will not inherit his Kingdom'.
 Is the Watchtower predicting their own future?